farmOS/farmOS/docs/guide/people.md

 controlled by modules and cannot be modified through the UI.
 Unmanaged roles can be added/edited through the UI.

-Three managed roles are provided with farmOS:
+Three default managed roles are provided with farmOS:

 - **Manager** - Has access to everything in farmOS.
 They can create, edit, and delete records, and they can change configuration settings.